Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Results

 \subsection{Notation}

 Table~\ref{tab:notation-states} summarizes the following notation used throughout this work.
-We denote the stabilizer code protecting the $i$th logical qubit as $Ci$.
-This notation allows for heterogeneity; $C1$ and $C2$ may represent entirely different codes or architectures.
-For instance, $C1$ could be a Surface code while $C2$ is a Steane code, or $C1$ and $C2$ could be the first and second qubit, respectively, of a four-qubit code ($[[4, 2, 2]]$)~\cite{four-qubit}.
+We denote the $i$th logical qubit as $\mathcal{Q}_i$.
+This notation allows for heterogeneity; $\mathcal{Q}_1$ and $\mathcal{Q}_2$ may use entirely different codes or architectures.
+For instance, $\mathcal{Q}_1$ could be in a surface code while $\mathcal{Q}_2$ is in a Steane code, or $\mathcal{Q}_1$ and $\mathcal{Q}_2$ could be the first and second qubit, respectively, of a four-qubit code ($[[4, 2, 2]]$)~\cite{four-qubit}.